mtanco/mtanco.github.io/_posts/2018-11-01-analyze-halloween.md

 	* Medium: 1st to 6th grade, ish
 	* Tweens & Teens
 * Group
-	* Alone - the trick-or-treat-er completely by themselves
+	* Alone - the trick-or-treat-er is completely by themselves
 	* Family - parents and siblings
 	* Families - groups of kids and parents
 	* Group - multiple kids but no parents
-* Cuteness Ranking - the opinion of my darling, note taking husband
+* Cuteness Ranking - the opinion of my darling, notetaking husband

 If we do this in future years we might also record amount and types of candy taken and the time.